 SUSPENSION, EXPULSION, INFRACTIONS AND PENALTIES

-Membership Suspension
+Membership Suspension/Expulsion

-5.1.1.
-The Board of Directors or the Pedigree Committee may decide to suspend a member's privileges for a specific period until the requirements of the Board of Directors have been fulfilled.
+The Board of Directors may decide to suspend a member's privileges for a specific period until the requirements of the Board of Directors have been fulfilled.

+The Board of Directors may immediately suspend or expel any producer whose records and identification system are not found to be in accordance with the pertinent by-laws upon inspection.

-5.1.2.
-The Board of Directors may decide to suspend or expel a member in accordance with section 61 of the Animal Pedigree Act (1988) or if the member does not fulfill the obligations reflected in Sections 3.
-4.1.2; and 4.1.3 of these bylaws.
+The Board of Directors is empowered to suspend or expel any member in accordance with section 61 of the Animal Pedigree Act (1988) or if the member does not fulfill the obligations set out in these bylaws.

-5.2.
+Expulsion means loss of membership privileges for an indefinite or limited period.

+Anyone expelled from any organization constituted under the Animal Pedigree Act shall automatically be expelled from the CBA and will not be eligible for future membership within the CBA unless approved otherwise by the Board of Directors.

+Suspended or expelled individuals have 60 days in which to appeal to the Board of Directors for reinstatement.
+At its next meeting, the Board of Directors shall reinstate the individual if so voted by a majority of the directors.

+Anyone failing in such an appeal may submit his request for reinstatement in writing to the next Annual or Special General Meeting of the CBA, which requires ratification by a minimum of two-thirds of the attending members that are eligible to vote.

 Suspended Registrations

-5.2.1 The Association or its Pedigree Committee may suspend any registration or transfer for irregularities.
+Upon recommendation by the Conservation and Registry Committee or the Registrar, the CBA may suspend any registration or registration transfer for any irregularities identified in the original registration/transfer application

-5.2.2.
-Such suspension shall remain in effect until rescinded either by the Association or by resolution of the Pedigree Committee.
+Such suspension shall remain in effect until rescinded by the CBA upon recommendation by the Conservation and Registry Committee or the Registrar.

-5.3.
-Expulsion

-5.3.1.
-Expulsion means loss of membership privileges for an indefinite or limited period of time.

-5.3.2.
-Anyone expelled from any organization constituted under the Animal Pedigree Act shall not be eligible for Association membership or, if an Association member at the time of expulsion, shall be similarly expelled from the Association.

-5.4.
-Suspension/Expulsion by the Board of Directors

-5.4.1.
-The Board of Directors shall be empowered to suspend or expel any member who contravenes or fails to observe these by-laws in accordance with the provisions of section 61 of the Animal Pedigree Act.

-5.4.2.
-The Board of Directors may immediately suspend or expel any breeder whose records and identification system are not found to be in accordance with the pertinent by-laws

-upon inspection.

-5.4.3.
 Any subsequent registration or transfer may be refused.
-In addition, should the member's records and means of identification prove to be in a state of disorder that the identity of some cows or the entire herd is questionable, the Board of Directors may suspend or cancel the registration of the bison in question (including subspecies).
+In addition, should the member's records and means of identification prove to be in a state of disorder that the identity of some animals or the entire herd is questionable, the Board of Directors may suspend or cancel the registration of the bison in question.

-5.4.4.
-Suspended or expelled individuals have 60 days in which to appeal to the Board of Directors for reinstatement.
-At its next meeting, the Board of Directors shall reinstate the individual if so voted by a majority of the directors.

-5.4.5.
-Anyone failing in such an appeal may submit his request for reinstatement to the next general assembly of the Association, which requires ratification by a minimum of two-thirds of the attending members that are eligible to vote.

-5.5.
 Fraudulent Registration or Transfers

-5.5.1.
 Registration or transfer of ownership of bison shall be carried out only if correct information is provided on the application form.
-The Pedigree Committee can cancel any registration or transfer containing incorrect or false information.
+The Registrar can cancel any registration or transfer containing incorrect or false information.

-5.5.2.
-Incorrect certificates may be cancelled or reregistered by the owner or the Association at the expense of the applicant having first incorrectly filed the document in question.
+Incorrect certificates may be cancelled or reregistered by the owner or the CBA at the expense of the party having first incorrectly filed the document in question.

-5.6.
-Pedigree Committee Action
+Conservation and Registry Committee Action

-5.6.1.
-Information that might lead to a breeder's suspension or expulsion should be brought to the attention of the Pedigree Committee.
-The committee shall scrutinize the information and then notify the breeder in writing to present his defense at a meeting scheduled no sooner than fifteen (15) days later.
+Information that might lead to a producer’s suspension or expulsion should be brought to the attention of the Conservation and Registry Committee.
+The committee shall scrutinize the information and then notify the producer in writing to present his defense at a meeting scheduled no sooner than fifteen (15) days later.

-5.7.
+The Conservation and Registry Committee shall forward its recommendation with respect to disciplinary action to the Board for ratification.

 Responsibility

-5.7.1.
-Suspended or expelled members shall have no claim to Association property or assets.
+Suspended or expelled members shall have no claim to CBA property or assets.

-5.8.
 Notification of the Minister of Agriculture and Agri-Food Canada